kristerw/spirv-tools/doc/API_reference.md

 `'%.23'` that is allocated to real numbers at end of every transformation pass.
 An application should in general never create IDs itself; the only exception is when implementing an assembler.
 All other IDs should be created by calling `module.new_id()`.
-The operation is represented by the operation name.
-The operands for the enumerated constants (such as the Storage Class) are represented as stings of the values (such as `'Input'`).
+The opcode is represented by the operation name (such as `'OpFAdd'`).
+The operands for the enumerated constants (such as the Storage Class) are represented as strings of the values (such as `'Input'`).

 _**TODO**: Integers, floating point, and Boolean values are currently represented